JetBrains/teamcity-documentation/topics/teamcity-configuration-and-maintenance.md

 <td>

 Specify a URL to serve build artifacts from.
-The URL must be different from the Server URL.
+It is required to be able to use artifacts for displaying custom reports.
+The URL must be different from the [Server URL](#server-url).
+Make sure that your reverse proxy and DNS are [properly configured](multinode-setup#Domain+Isolation+Proxy+Configuration).

 </td></tr></table>